 My only tip would be to tighten the crankarms to spec.
 Too often I’ve seen bike shops miss this on even high-end brands and the square taper bottom brackets get rounded and ruined and require replacement.
 Diamondback has stepped up their pre-shipment inspections, adn I wouldn’t expect any problems, but I’d probably still address this one area.

-Diamondback strives to create an affordable bike that they can sell direct to the consumer, and, in my estimation, they’ve achieved their goal.
+Diamondback strives to create an affordable bike that they can sell direct to the consumer, and, in my estimation, they’ve achieved that goal.
+Their bikes are fun to ride, engineered with proprietary innovations, easy to find parts for and repair and backed by a solid customer support team.

 The Suntour XCT cranks are some of the most common stock cranks that you find sold on entry to mid-level mountain bicycles.
 And, since they hold up so well, they are typically some of the last items to be upgraded on a bicycle, after you’ve upgraded the shocks and the derailleurs and the shifters.